afunTW/beetle-classification/README.md

 # keras-transfer-workflow

 This project is motivated by quick invoke the transfer learning model with my own code convention.

-You can invoke these following model from keras
+It's available to invoke these following model from keras

 - `ResNet50`
 - `Xception`